findusl/translate_bot_kotlin/README.md

  - Deploy (wohoo)
  - Automate deployment to docker on server (jenkins?)
  - Write tests and setup github actions that run those tests automatically

+## Deploy with Docker:

+1. Run `gradle installDist` to generate the necessary files.
+   The result will be located in `build/install/translate_bot_kotlin`
+2. Run `docker build -t translate_bot_kotlin .` to generate the docker container.
+3. Now run the container.
+In the following command you have to insert the path where the settings.json should be saved.
+   `docker run -v <directory of settings file>:/data translate_bot_kotlin`